We can help you avoid training mistakes and make training more fun and effective.

 Start teaching your dog a skill in a quiet, non-distracting environment first (such as a room in your home).
 When that is going well, move to a slightly different place (such as a different room, the backyard, or the front porch, or a different area in your neighborhood.
 Places like the park or the store come later.).
 The idea is to increase the distractions slowly.
 If your dog is struggling in a specific environment, move further away from the distraction or leave and try again later or in a slightly different location.
 You are trying to build fluency for each behavior (such as sit, down, stay, etc.).
 Fluency is when your dog can successfully perform a specific skill or behavior 90% of the time in any situation.
 That takes time!
 It’s like learning a foreign language.
 Be patient and put in the effort now.
 It will pay off handsomely in the future.

 Watch the dog in the video.
 Is this dog being reinforced appropriately?
+His reward is being petted.
 Notice when he is petted he turns away.
 He is not enjoying the interaction so this is not an adequate reward for him.
 (And the choke collar and the tight leash are stressing him too.)

 When your dog makes a mistake, it’s information for you.
 Has he failed two repetitions of a lesson in a row?
 Make the exercise easier.
 For example, you cued him to ‘stay’ and backed away a few feet.
 He immediately popped up to follow.
 You tried again and he repeated this same error.
 Do you get mad, yell at him that he knows this, and try the exact same thing again?
 What would that accomplish besides stressing you both?
 Instead, make it a little easier.
 How about backing up one step and returning quickly to reinforce him so that he can comfortably succeed?
 Did that work?
 If not, try a half step or just lean backward and immediately forward again and reinforce him for doing so well!
 You’ve just helped him succeed!
 When he handles this skill successfully 4-5 times in a row, that’s the time to make it a little harder.